 Does North Carolina have state overtime laws that are different from federal law?

-Like federal law, North Carolina state law requires that an employer pay an employee time and a half (based on the employee's regular rate of pay) for any hours worked over 40 in a given work week.
-In addition, however, employers of seasonal amusement of recreational establishments are only required to pay overtime for hours worked over 45 in any given workweek.
+Like federal overtime law, North Carolina state law requires that an employer pay an employee time and a half (based on the employee's regular rate of pay) for any hours worked over 40 in a given work week.
+However, employers of seasonal amusement of recreational establishments are only required to pay overtime for hours worked over 45 in any given workweek.

-- Radio and television announcers, news editors, and chief engineers (as defined under federal law, only applies in small towns and cities).
+- Radio and television announcers, news editors, and chief engineers (only applies in small towns and cities)

 Does North Carolina have a minimum wage that is different from federal law?